cmsrs/balllines/README.md

 1. modernizr - check that web browser have been embedded in Canvas,

 2. javascript-astar - assign the shortest path ball from one point to another with: "A* Search Algorithm".
-Library is available on the web site: http://github.com/bgrins/javascript-astar
+Library is available on the website: http://github.com/bgrins/javascript-astar

 You can play with my game on the page: